6.2-4 PAYMENT AND COLLECTION OF TUITION, FEES AND OTHER OBLIGATIONS

 - Payment must be remitted in cash, check, money order, credit card, electronic check or via credit of financial aid to a student's account or a combination thereof for the total amount due.
 Financial aid includes scholarships, grants, loans and third-party payment arrangements.
 Students receiving financial aid, furthermore, are responsible for any additional amounts which may subsequently be billed resulting from changes in financial aid awards.

-- The only payment alternatives to the above sources are the Cardinal Payment Plan and the Graduate Payment Plan.
-Availability and use of these plans are subject to plan terms and conditions as described in Cardinal Payment Plan and Graduate Payment Plan information documents.
+- The only payment alternatives to the above sources are the Undergraduate Payment Plan and the Graduate Payment Plan.
+Availability and use of these plans are subject to plan terms and conditions as described in Undergraduate Payment Plan and Graduate Payment Plan information documents.

 Approved Forms of Payment

 Credit card payments for tuition, fees and housing are processed by a third party vendor (CashNet®) on behalf of the University.
 Credit card payments may only be made online.
-Students can access CashNet® through Cardinal Direct at http://cardinaldirect.svsu.edu.
-CashNet® accepts American Express, Discover and MasterCard; however, VISA is not accepted.
+Students can access CashNet® through Self-Service via my.svsu.edu.
+CashNet® accepts American Express, Discover, MasterCard and VISA.
 CashNet® assesses a 2.75% service charge on the total amount of the credit card transaction.

 The University does not accept credit card payments in person, via the phone or through the mail at the Campus Financial Services Center.
 There are several alternatives to making payment by credit card.
 They are as follows: